 Students often are attracted to Faculty-Led Programs because they want the structure of traveling with a group and UConn leader.
 Other than participants’ overall health, their safety should be the program leader’s highest priority.

-All participant accommodations must be located in areas that the program leader, Education Abroad, and a possible third-party collaborator deem safe, secure, and reliable.
+All participant accommodations must be located in areas that the program leader, Experiential Global Learning, and a possible third-party collaborator deem safe, secure, and reliable.
 To the extent possible, the program leader should utilize lodging with interior rather than exterior doors.

 Activities and Excursions